Welcome to the East London GreenSpirit webpage.

 To celebrate the Summer Solstice we celebrated the great bounty of this time of year and the FIRE that energises and feeds us, and around a garden bonfire (if weather ok) we sang some songs, heard some poems and stories and made our own ritual.
 We will have food and drink to celebrate the turning of the Wheel of the Year.

 Relaxation and Guided Meditation for Personal and Planetary Healing

 A small group spending some time in guided meditation for our own healing and the healing of our planet.

-Spring Equinox celebrates the renewed life of the Earth that comes with the warming of Spring.
+Spring Equinox celebrates the renewed life of the Earth that comes with the Spring.
 It is a solar festival, celebrated when the length of the day and the night are equal (this happens twice a year, at spring and autumn equinox).
-To celebrate the spring, we will start with Ikebana, the Japanese art of arranging flowers and foliage meditatively.
-Bring budding twigs, flowers, willow catkins, sprouting bulbs, and your poems by nature poets like John Clare, Blake, Wordsworth, Thomas Traherne and others.
+To celebrate the spring, we started with Ikebana, the Japanese art of arranging flowers and foliage meditatively.
+With budding twigs, flowers, willow catkins, sprouting bulbs, and our favourite poems by nature poets like John Clare, Blake, Wordsworth, Thomas Traherne and others.

 A Prayer in Spring

 Oh, give us pleasure in the flowers to-day;

 And give us not to think so far away